-California’s new “Do Not Sell My Personal Information” right and what it means for California residents who use Indeed Flex
+Your rights under California’s “Do Not Sell My Personal Information” right

 The California Consumer Privacy Act (CCPA) aims to provide California residents a host of new rights, among them the ability to prevent companies from “selling” their personal information.

 A common understanding of “selling” information is that it involves a company taking information it has learned about you and exchanging that information with an unrelated third party for money, who will then use that data for a new purpose that you did not intend.
 Indeed Flex never does this with your information.

 We use our users’ information in order to help people get jobs.
 However, the CCPA has a much broader definition of “sell” than this which encompasses activities beyond the traditional common understanding of “selling” for money such as disclosing, disseminating, making available, transferring or otherwise communicating by electronic or other means, a consumer’s personal information for other valuable consideration.
 Indeed Flex strives to live up to the law, and your wishes, as it relates to this right.

 What Indeed Flex does that may fall under this definition

 This list is not meant to be exclusive but shows examples of what our products do.
 We say may fall under the definition of “selling” data because the CCPA has been drafted very broadly and may encompass certain activities mentioned below.